stoneacre/hrbot/readme.md

 Currently deployed to [HEROKU](https://dashboard.heroku.com/apps/meteor-hr-bot/) as it's free and easy.
 We will probably migrate to serverless functions at some point.

+Every push to master will automatically deploy to Heroku.
+We currently do not have any tests, so be careful!

 ## Roadmap

 ### Culture